AidanWelch/OpenTrafficCamMap/README.md

 IMAGE_STREAM | A format for a stream of images where the most recent one is sent on each request.
 IMAGE_STREAM_BY_EPOCH_IN_MILLISECONDS | A format for a stream of images requested by epoch time in milliseconds.
 M3U8 | A format which points to a chunklist which points to chunks.
+UNIQUE_TEXASDOT | They just had to be special, didn't they?
+Well, you have to post the following object: ```{"arguments": "[the cameras URL],[literally anything or nothing, only the comma was needed]"}``` to `https://its.txdot.gov/ITS_WEB/FrontEnd/svc/DataRequestWebService.svc/GetCctvContent`.
+A list seperated by commas that can't be split by commas will be returned.
+The 4th element and everything that follows is the Base64 image, I recommend just slicing from the index of the start of the word "data".
+You also have to remove all forward slashes(`\`).
+All this should be shown in `examples/streaming/UNIQUE_TEXASDOT.js`

 ## Compilation
 The compilation folder contains scripts for compiling from sources listed in the file name.